Utilities¶

 obj:

-struct or object, the object with properties to be stringified -
+1 x 1struct or object, the object with properties to be stringified -

 properties_to_skip: character vector or cell array Properties to not include in the output character vector.